Glenn Alan Cheney

 Cheney has taught courses in writing at Connecticut College, Fairfield University, Albertus Magnus College, Norwalk Community College, and Three Rivers Community-Technical College.

-Most of Cheney's books are nonfiction on controversial topics, many of them for young adult readers.
+Most of Cheney's books are nonfiction on controversial or historical topics, many of them for young adult readers.
 Journey to Chernobyl is an account of his 1990-91 trip to the Soviet Union and Ukraine, where he talked with a variety of citizens who had been affected by the nuclear disaster there.
 Journey on the Estrada Real: Encounters in the Mountains of Brazil is about the people and culture along the oldest road in the Americas.
 Thanksgiving: The Pilgrims’ First Year in America, published by New London Librarium, has been well received by thousands of readers.

 Acts of Ineffable Love is a collection of his short stories that have appeared in literary magazines.
 His novel Frankenstein on the Cusp of Something is a bildungsroman about a young, disturbed individual struggling to come to grips with the world.
 Passion in an Improper Place is novel about ongoing conflicts in Brazil’s Amazon region.
 Life in Caves is a young adult novel that could be seen as a prequel to Frankenstein.
 Neighborhood News is a novel disguised as a small-town newsletter.

 Concerned about politics and the problems of the world, Cheney has contributed op-ed essays to newspapers in Atlanta, Hartford, Louisville, Ft.
-Lauderdale, and other cities.
+Lauderdale, New London, and other cities.
 His letters to editors have appeared in the New York Times, Harper's Magazine, USA Today, the Washington Post, the Wall Street Journal, and several newspapers in Connecticut.

 More information can be found in Who's Who in America and Contemporary Authors.